DALabNOVA/slim/docs/_build/html/_sources/index.rst.txt

 .. code-block:: python

-   from datasets.data_loader import load_pandas_df  # import the loader for the dataset PPB import pandas as pd
+   from datasets.data_loader import load_pandas_df  # import the loader for pandas DataFrames import pandas as pd

    # Reading the desired dataset